 Community college can still be a good avenue to save in some cases.
 The potential tuition savings spending 2 years at a JC as opposed to a 4-year university are definitely there.
 A main problem though is that it still comes with costs and fees for books, and is not always accessible to accommodate busy schedules.
 If you have to leave work early 3 times a week to attend class at a JC, it’s not that helpful for an adult.
 But, it should definitely be considered as part of an overall approach to save since its cheaper than full tuition.

 People don’t realize that there are ways to save towards universities through tuition discounts.
 A discount instantly lowers your total cost of education without all of the work in applying for scholarships.
 They’re typically anywhere from 5% to 25% depending on the school, and could equate to a huge amount of savings.
+The COVID-19 pandemic contributed to an acceleration in these discounts being offered by universities and colleges.

 Where do I find these?